Mioke/SwiftyArchitecture/README.md

 # Write tests
 pod 'SwiftyArchitecture/Testable'
 ```
-##### Manually
-Download `.zip` package and copy the `SwiftyArchitecture/Base` folder into you project.

-### What to provide
+## What to provide

 - Networking.
 - Persistence Store, cache store and a memory store.
 - AppDocker, an application context handler for helping developer to handle user authentication and local storage isolation.
 - Data center, handle all API and storage of response data in realm database.
 - Modulize or componentize your main project, provide data transmit and router between modules.
 - Reactive extension for all functionalities above.